MaterializeInc/materialize/doc/user/content/get-started.md

 title: "Get started with Materialize"
 description: "Get started with Materialize"
 menu:
     main:
-    parent: 'quickstarts'
+        parent: "quickstarts"
         weight: 20
-    name: 'Get started with Materialize'
+        name: "Get started with Materialize"
 aliases:
     - /katacoda/
+    - /quickstarts/
 ---

 [//]: # "TODO(morsapaes) Once we're GA, add details about signing up and logging into a Materialize account"

 This guide walks you through getting started with Materialize, covering:

-* Connecting to a streaming data source
+-   Connecting to a streaming data source

-* Getting familiar with views, indexes and materialized views
+-   Getting familiar with views, indexes and materialized views

-* Exploring common patterns like joins and time-windowing
+-   Exploring common patterns like joins and time-windowing

-* Simulating a failure to see active replication in action
+-   Simulating a failure to see active replication in action

 {{< note >}}
 We are rolling out Early Access to the new, cloud-native version of Materialize.
 [Sign up](https://materialize.com/register/) to get on the list! 🚀